 Isaac Asimov may be the worst great writer I can think of.

-His prose is workmanlike at best, his characters are emotional ciphers, his dialogue is functional at best, his plots are more like giant puzzles than any credible unfolding of events involving real people, and style-wise he blithely breaks every rule of Good Writing.
+His prose is workmanlike at best, his characters are emotional ciphers, his dialogue is functional, his plots are more like giant puzzles than any credible unfolding of events involving real people, and style-wise he blithely breaks every rule of Fine Writing.

 He doesn't care.
 And know what?
 Neither do I.